airbnb/lottie-ios/README.md

 .package(url: "https://github.com/airbnb/lottie-spm.git", from: "4.1.1")
 ```

 When using Swift Package Manager we recommend using the [lottie-spm](https://github.com/airbnb/lottie-spm) repo instead of the main lottie-ios repo.
-The main git repository for [lottie-ios](https://github.com/airbnb/lottie-ios) is somewhat large (300+ MB), and Swift Package Manager always downloads the full repository with all git hsitory.
+The main git repository for [lottie-ios](https://github.com/airbnb/lottie-ios) is somewhat large (300+ MB), and Swift Package Manager always downloads the full repository with all git history.
 The [lottie-spm](https://github.com/airbnb/lottie-spm) repo is much smaller (less than 500kb), so can be downloaded much more quickly.

 Instead of downloading the full git history of Lottie and building it from source, the lottie-spm repo just contains a pointer to the precompiled XCFramework included in the [latest lottie-ios release](https://github.com/airbnb/lottie-ios/releases/latest) (typically ~8MB).
 If you prefer to include Lottie source directly your project, you can directly depend on the main lottie-ios repo by referencing `https://github.com/airbnb/lottie-ios.git` instead.